A dark mountain peak beneath a stormy sky

 Deterministic instant finality (Zug)

 Per-call on-chain settlement is only viable with deterministic finality.
-On a probabilistic chain you'd wait blocks per request — here the agent acts and knows it settled.
+On a probabilistic chain you would wait blocks per request.
+Here the agent acts and knows it settled.
 Every API call becomes one real, final transaction.

 CEP-18